Home Car Shopping How Long Has a Dealership Had a Car?

 How Long is Too Long for a Car to Be on the Lot?

 Most used car dealers will tell you anything over 90 days is too long for a car to sit unsold.
 In fact, they would much prefer to turn a car in 60 days or less.
-However, a lot also depends on whether the dealer finances his or her inventory (floor planning) or owns the inventory free and clear.
+However, a lot also depends on whether the dealer finances their inventory (floor planning) or owns the inventory free and clear.
 Floor planning involves interest payments on unsold inventory, which can mount up.
 That’s a clear motivator for a dealer to wheel and deal on aging inventory.

 Our Take

-In the car business, the term “aged inventory” refers to cars that have been sitting on the lot for so long that the dealer is ready to drop the price significantly to make a sale.
+In the car business, the term “aged inventory” refers to cars that have been sitting on the lot for so long that the dealer is ready to significantly lower the price to make a sale.
+If you can figure out which models are aged inventory when buying a car, you can typically negotiate a better-than-average deal on your next vehicle.

 Editor’s Note: This article has been updated since its initial publication.